vitaminjs/vitamin/README.md

   phone: function () {
     // the  first argument is the target model
     // the second is the foreign key in phones table
-    // the third parameter is optional, it corresponds to the primary key of user model return this.hasOne(Phone, 'owner_id')
+    // the third parameter is optional, it corresponds to the primary key of person model return this.hasOne(Phone, 'owner_id')
   }
 })